Searching for apartments for rent in Mexico City monthly is not the same as searching for a weekend stay.

 - delivery logistics

-- lease paperwork, guarantor, or deposit structure
+- lease paperwork, references, deposit, or guarantor-style requirements

 Traditional lease